damidBind

 Gene ontology is a powerful means of understanding which biological

 processes may be changing between two sets of data.
-Using ClusterProfiler
+Using clusterProfiler

-as the backend, damidbind
+as the backend, damidBind

-provides the function analyse_go_enrichment()
+provides the function analyse_go_enrichment() to explore

 enrichment of genes associated with bound peaks, accessible regions, or